Shreyas-Dharmatti/Discrete-Mathematics-Project/index.md

 print("PageRank scores:", pagerank_scores)
 ```

-This mathematical exploration reveals PageRank as far more than a search algorithm—it represents a fundamental breakthrough in using linear algebra to extract meaning from network structure, with applications spanning academic citation analysis to social media influence measurement[30][32].
+This mathematical exploration reveals PageRank as far more than a search algorithm—it represents a fundamental breakthrough in using linear algebra to extract meaning from network structure, with applications spanning academic citation analysis to social media influence measurement.
 The algorithm's enduring relevance demonstrates the power of mathematical theory in solving complex computational challenges at unprecedented scale.

 ## References

 1. Page, L., Brin, S., Motwani, R., & Winograd, T. (1999). *The PageRank Citation Ranking: Bringing Order to the Web*.
 Stanford InfoLab Technical Report.
    *[This is the seminal paper that introduced the PageRank algorithm.
 It is referenced in most discussions of web search and PageRank theory.]*

-2. Langville, A. N., & Meyer, C. D. (2012). *Google’s PageRank and Beyond: The Science of Search Engine Rankings*.
+2. Langville, A. N., & Meyer, C. D. (2012). *Google's PageRank and Beyond: The Science of Search Engine Rankings*.
 Princeton University Press.
    *[This book provides a comprehensive mathematical overview of PageRank and related algorithms.]*

 3. Brin, S., & Page, L. (1998). *The Anatomy of a Large-Scale Hypertextual Web Search Engine*.
 In *Proceedings of the 7th International World Wide Web Conference (WWW7)*, 107–117.
-   *[This paper gives the foundational technical details behind Google’s early search engine.]*
+   *[This paper gives the foundational technical details behind Google's early search engine.]*

 4. Meyer, C. D. (2000). *Matrix Analysis and Applied Linear Algebra*.
 Society for Industrial and Applied Mathematics (SIAM).
    *[Used for the linear algebra and matrix theory underpinnings of PageRank.]*

 5. Golub, G. H., & Van Loan, C. F. (2013). *Matrix Computations*.
 Johns Hopkins University Press.
    *[A standard reference for matrix computations and eigenvalue problems.]*

-6. Haveliwala, T. H. (2002). *Topic-Sensitive PageRank*.
-In *Proceedings of the 11th International World Wide Web Conference (WWW2002)*, 517–526.
-   *[Discusses personalized PageRank and its applications.]*

-7. Manning, C. D., Raghavan, P., & Schütze, H. (2008). *Introduction to Information Retrieval*.
-Cambridge University Press.
-   *[Standard reference for information retrieval, including TF-IDF and BM25.]*

-8. Robertson, S., & Zaragoza, H. (2009). *The Probabilistic Relevance Framework: BM25 and Beyond*. *Foundations and Trends in Information Retrieval*, 3(4), 333–389.
-   *[Details on BM25 and advanced relevance scoring.]*

-9. Meyer, C. D. (1989). *Stochastic Complementarity, Uncoupling Markov Chains, and the Theory of Nearly Reducible Systems*. *SIAM Review*, 31(2), 240–272.
-   *[Background on Markov chains and irreducibility.]*

-10. Seneta, E. (2006). *Non-negative Matrices and Markov Chains*.
-Springer Series in Statistics.
-    *[For Perron-Frobenius theory and stochastic matrices.]*